Get a free consultation

 The investment bank needed some help

 At 8am the next morning we sat down with the MoneySupermarket team.
 We asked them to run through their pitch.
 After a couple of minutes, we stopped.
 It was terrible.

-So we asked them about it.
+We asked them to tell us their story in their own words.
 As they told their story, you could see their eyes shine and their enthusiasm rise.
 This was a business they were truly passionate about.

 A transformed IPO roadshow presentation

-They then had the weekend to refine and practice so they were ready to go first thing on Monday.
+• They then had the weekend to refine and practice so they were ready to go first thing on Monday.

 These three traps: Visual Aids as Handouts; The wrong story and the wrong perspective are three common problems that plague roadshow presentations.